Graduation Date: February 2011 Degree: Bachelor of Science in Nursing Location: Addison, IL

 But after a year at Chamberlain's Phoenix campus, my family was forced to relocate to Portland, where Chamberlain currently doesn't have a campus.
 Unfortunately, I had to withdraw.
 However, after a year working with another college, I decided that if I was going to finish my BSN degree, I was going to do it at Chamberlain.
 My husband and I changed our work plans in Portland and relocated our family to Miramar, where I will graduate from Chamberlain in October 2013.

-My Future Career Plans: I plan to take my MCATS once I complete my program with Chamberlain, which will help me decide whether I want to pursue my MD or DO or continue my career as an RN.
+My Career Plans: I plan to take my MCATS once I complete my program with Chamberlain, which will help me decide whether I want to pursue my MD or DO or continue my career as an RN.

 Graduation Date: February 2012 Degree: Bachelor of Science in Nursing Location: Phoenix, AZ